Qatari support for Hamas: Gaza war

 Following the Hamas surprise attack on southern Israel on 7 October 2023, and the outbreak of the Gaza war, Qatar played a key mediator role in negotiations between Israel and Hamas, brokering a ceasefire agreement in November 2023 that led to the release of about 100 Israeli hostages.
 In May 2024, it was reported that the United States had urged Qatar to remove Hamas leaders from its territory if they declined to agree to a hostage deal with Israel.
 According to the BBC, this is the result of the Biden administration's less influence over Israel, which led them to believe that the best way to force some sort of deal was by putting pressure on Hamas.

+In May 2024, Mousa Abu Marzouk, Head of Hamas’ Foreign Relations Office, stated that the organization’s presence in Doha was established at the request of the United States following a rift between Hamas leadership and Jordanian authorities.
+In December 2024, Qatari Prime Minister Mohammed bin Abdulrahman Al Thani addressed international scrutiny regarding the diplomatic office hosted in his country, clarifying that “Hamas’ presence in Doha happened with full transparency and coordination, and at the request of the U.S. and Israel.”

 In November 2024, it was reported following another Hamas rejection of a ceasefire deal, Qatar quit mediation between Israel and Hamas and reportedly ordered the group to leave the country following U.S. pressure.
 However, the Qatari government stated that no such order was made.
 The Biden administration requested Qatar to kick out Hamas two weeks earlier in October when they rejected another proposal to free Israeli hostages after Israel killed Yahya Sinwar.
-According to KAN News, Qatar told Hamas, "You are not welcome here."
-However, Hamas officials denied the report.
+According to KAN News, Qatar told Hamas, "You are not welcome here", although Hamas officials denied the report.
 On 9 September 2025, Israel attacked Doha reportedly targeting senior Hamas figures, Khalil al-Hayya, Zaher Jabarin, Muhammad Ismail Darwish, and Khaled Mashal in a Qatari government residential complex as it met to discuss an active ceasefire proposal presented by the United States.
 The attack killed and injured Hamas members, Qatari security forces, and multiple civilians.
 The intended targets survived the attack.
 The attack was condemned by Qatar as it had been mediating efforts for a ceasefire between Israel and Hamas.